dayanials/documentation/algolia-search.md

 permalink: /algolia-search/
 keywords: search, algolia
 ---
-With Algolia search you can bring instant and relevant search to your classfieds website and make content browsing more intuitive for your visitors.
+With Algolia search, you can bring instant and relevant search to your classfieds website and make the browsing content more intuitive for your visitors.

 ## Configuration